 But she calmed my fears when she massaged my ankles, feet, and scalp.
 Then I took a shower to get the gook off and got a quick full-body massage.
 What I didn’t like was that the rooms aren’t soundproof, they drape the tables with worn-out rough towels rather than soft sheets, and the trash can hadn’t been emptied—seeing someone’s used disposable boxer shorts just ruined my day.

 I also could see right through my therapist’s upselling when she told me that I was really tight and I needed to see her again before the trip was over.
 When I passed she tried to get me to buy the expensive products (ranged $52–176) that she used.
 It just left a bad flavor in my mouth which very easily could’ve been turned the other way around.

 Our second port was Grand Cayman.
 Unfortunately, the weather wasn’t cooperating, so I never got to see the true beauty of this island that I’d heard so much about.
 The hot tour to do is the Stingray City, but I didn’t want to drag my dad out there.
-Instead I made special arrangements to spend a couple hours at the Ritz-Carlton, Grand Cayman since it was recently voted best hotel in the Caribbean for the second straight year by Condé Nast Traveler.
+Instead, I made special arrangements to spend a couple of hours at the Ritz-Carlton, Grand Cayman since it was recently voted the best hotel in the Caribbean for the second straight year by Condé Nast Traveler.

 -Cruise ships have been coming to the Caymans since 1939

 -The Caymans used to be called Tortuga

 -They told us to bring our driver’s license or passport but no one looked at either (at any of the ports).